herecydev/herecydev.github.io/_drafts/HowToScrum.md

 # How To: Scrum

 Boy this is a mess in the software development world if ever I've seen one.
 Scrum seems to be a magic word that people conjure up in an interview or to the suits. *Newsflash: It's not the 90s anymore!* Let's stop trying to impress people and start using it for what it is; a damn good development methodology.
-The amount of people misquoting that they use Scrum is fraudulent.
+It's frustating how many people are lying about using Scrum.
 Let's clear the air on this...

 ## I missed the memo, what is it?